ozyurtf/cpu-scheduler/README.md

 **!Slides 32-33 are skipped!**

-So, in many of these state models, we introduced the idea of moving the process away from **running** (in other words stopping the process to run), and giving the CPU to another process.
-This is called **multiprocessing** or **multiprogramming** because it helps us to run multiple processes simultaneously on a single CPU.
+So, in many of these state models, we introduced the idea of moving the CPU away from the currently running process (in other words stopping the currently running process), and giving it to another process.

+This is called **multiprogramming** because it helps us to run multiple processes simultaneously on a single CPU.
 Let's now talk about multiprogramming more.

-### Multiprogramming/Multiprocessing
+### Multiprogramming

-Like we mentioned previously, multiprogramming is the ability of executing running multiple programs/processes simultaneously on a single CPU.
-In the operating system that is capable of multiprogramming, there are multiple processes that are residing in the main memory and sharing the resources.
-And CPU can switch from executing one process to another quickly.
-Multiprogramming is beneficial because it lets processes to use the CPU when the CPU would otherwise become idle.
-Through this way, we can increase the CPU utilization, resource utilization, ensure fairness among the processes and obtain higher throughput.
+Like we mentioned previously, **multiprogramming** is the ability of **executing multiple processes simultaneously on a single CPU**.
+The goal is organizing the jobs in such a way that the CPU has always something to execute.

+In an operating system that is capable of **multiprogramming**, there are **multiple processes that are residing in the main memory** and **sharing the resources**.
+And **CPU can switch from executing one process to another quickly**.

+Multiprogramming is beneficial because it **lets processes to use the CPU when the CPU would otherwise become idle**.
+Through this way, we can **increase the CPU utilization**, **resource utilization**, **ensure fairness** among the processes and obtain **higher throughput**.

-In a multiprogramming environment, because there are multiple processes that are executed, a scheduler manages the execution of all of these processes based on the system load and resources at that moment.
-And these might change from time to time.
-Therefore when we run the same program/application multiple times, we will get different execution times.
+In a multiprogramming environment, because there are multiple processes that are executed, the execution order of all of these processes are determined based on the system load and resources at that moment.
+And since the system load and resources might change from time to time, when we run the same program/application multiple times, we will get different execution times.

 One another reason why we get different execution times when we run the same program/application multiple times is **interrupts**.